 As you can see from the images to the right, we have both his oil paintings and his fine art prints for sale.

-I have clients who are looking for an oil on canvas (a) landscape by Neil Welliver in approximately a 48 x 48 inch size and (b) painting of fish.
+I have clients who are looking for Neil Welliver's 1973 silkscreen Maiden's Cliff and his 1982-3 woodcut, Birches.
 If you have one in your collection that you would like to sell, please let us know.

 The Farnsworth Art Museum in Rockland, Maine had an exhibition from April 13, 2019 to February 9, 2020 that included works by Neil Welliver, Alex Katz and other New York based artists who discovered the joys of painting in Maine in the summers after WWII.